1. An Ohio based manufacturer was fined $1.2 million by OSHA on account of numerous safety violations

 - Emphasizing hazard communication

+Can OSHA shut down a company?
+No, but they can order you to stop your work under reasonable circumstances.
+For any business, that can cause a detrimental loss of productivity.
 A poor safety program is never a good thing, and it's even worse when the company in question has been the cause of workplace injuries, illnesses, and fatalities.
 This will affect your performance in a negative way regardless of any workaround that you try to implement.
 Bad safety practices will always have a negative impact on your company's reputation, reduce productivity, and put you in situations where you are subject to legal ramifications.
 All of these factors can put a dent in your bottom line and deter you from achieving your future goals.
 In the case of an Ohio manufacturer, they were served a truly devastating hit to their performance and profitability.
 Their story serves as a cautionary tale for any other organization who may be slacking or negligent in their safety program.
 The outcome of the incidents experienced are measurable and tangible implications that could very well occur to any other company.

 On October 27 2022, they were issued an OSHA fine stated at $1.2 million.
 This was due to being cited for 8 willful violations, 6 serious violations, 1 repeat violation, and single other-than-serious violation.
 To make matters worse, they were also placed in OSHA’s Severe Violators Enforcement Program.